 This kind of work appeals to me.
 I’ve always enjoyed writing (I used to work for a magazine called Writing Magazine), and I like being given a set task and a time frame to complete it.
 This allows me to work at my own pace, and from anywhere.
 Unlike web design or programming, there is relatively little back-and-forth with clients (which creates “communication overhead”).
 That gives me more time to get actual work done.

 I will often work in coffee shops where I find the lack of distractions and the constant supply of caffeine to be conducive to productivity.
 I’ll stick on some headphones, lose myself in the writing, and emerge hours later a little wealthier.
 When I lived near the beach I often worked on a sunlounger with a cold drink!
 In London, I would work nearby famous landmarks.

 I also like that my clients typically pay each time they receive a batch of work.
 That means that I get paid almost daily, which is very handy for cashflow.
-And the simple nature of writing jobs online means that if I work quicker, I can either take on more work, or clock off early.
+The simple nature of writing jobs online also means that if I work quicker, I can either take on more work or clock off early.

 If those things appeal to you as well, then you might be a good fit for this kind of online freelance work.